 Amazing Grace: An Adventure at Sea, the story of teenager Grace Bussell who helped to save fifty people from a shipwreck in Western Australia in the 1870s (Winner, NSW Premier’s History Awards)

 Lennie the Legend: Solo to Sydney by Pony, the story of nine-year-old Lennie Gwyther who rode his pony Ginger Mick over a thousand kilometers to attend the opening of the Sydney Harbour Bridge in 1932 (Shortlisted, NSW Premier’s History Awards and Shortlisted, Children’s Book Council of Australia Book of the Year Awards)

 Lennie the Legend

 My latest Heritage Heroes title, Lennie the Legend: Solo to Sydney by Pony, is now available.
 It tells the inspiring story of the remarkable solo journey of Lennie Gwyther, who in 1932 rode his pony, Ginger Mick, almost 1,000 kilometres from Leongatha in Victoria to Sydney in New South Wales just to see the opening of the Sydney Harbour Bridge.
 Lennie was launched with a book signing and reading at the National Library of Australia on Sunday, 22 March 2015.
 Information about the book is available at http://publishing.nla.gov.au/book/lennie-the-legend-solo-to-sydney-by-pony.do.
 It also featured in an article by Carolyn Webb in The Age and the Sydney Morning Herald: http://www.smh.com.au/national/the-nineyearold-who-rode-a-pony-1000km-to-sydney-20150122-12v3kq.html, and Lennie’s story has even inspired a school musical: http://www.theage.com.au/victoria/kids-musical-tells-of-boys-epic-1932-horse-ride-20151026-gkimf7.html.
-Lennie the Legend was shortlisted in the New South Wales Premier’s History Awards 2015 and has just been shortlisted in the CBCA Book of the Year Awards 2016.
+Lennie the Legend was shortlisted in the New South Wales Premier’s History Awards 2015 and has just won the CBCA Book of the Year Awards 2016.

 Bologna Children’s Book Fair 2015